HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Appendix

 We train all RL methods, including all baseines and ablations except DWA, for $2\times 10^8$ timesteps with a learning rate $ 5\times 10^{-5}$.
 The learning rate decays at a linear rate with respect to training timesteps.
 To accelerate and stabilize training, we run $28$ parallel environments to collect the robot's experiences.
 At each policy update, 30 steps of 6 episodes are used.
-We train and test all methods in a commercial desktop computer with an Intel Core i9-13900K processor, 32 GB memory, and a NVIDIA RTX 4090 GPU.
-Training our method takes approximately 48 hours.